NhanThai0501/C-plus-plus-Projects/README.md

 # C++ Projects
-The series of assignments and projects that using C++ as programming language
+The series of assignments and projects that using C++ as programming language:

+Name of the projects or assignments:
+Project3: Plane Geometry calculators